Burbank, California: Studio Corridor

 Warner Bros., NBC, Disney and Columbia TriStar Home Video (now Sony Pictures Home Entertainment) all ended up located very close to each other along the southern edge of Burbank (and not far from Universal City to the southwest), an area now known as the Media District, Media Center District or simply Media Center.
 In the early 1990s, Burbank imposed growth restrictions in the Media District.
 Since then, to house its growing workforce, Disney has focused on developing the site of the former Grand Central Airport in the nearby city of Glendale.
-Only Disney's most senior executives and some film, television, and animation operations are still based at the main Disney studio lot in Burbank.

 Rumors surfaced of NBC leaving Burbank after its parent company General Electric Corporation acquired Universal Studios and renamed the merged division NBC Universal.
 Since the deal, NBC has been relocating key operations to the Universal property located in Universal City.
 In 2007, NBC Universal management informed employees that the company planned to sell much of the Burbank complex.
 NBC Universal would relocate its television and cable operations to the Universal City complex.
 When Conan O'Brien took over hosting The Tonight Show from Carson's successor Jay Leno in 2009, he hosted the show from Universal City.
 However, O'Brien's hosting role lasted only 7 months, and Leno, who launched a failed primetime 10pm show in fall 2009, was asked to resume his Tonight Show role after O'Brien controversially left NBC.
 The show returned to the NBC Burbank lot and had been expected to remain there until at least 2018.
 However, in April 2013 NBC confirmed plans for The Tonight Show to return to New York after 42 years in Burbank, with comic Jimmy Fallon replacing Leno as host.
 The change became effective in February 2014.